najamelan/futures_ringbuf/README.md

 There are no optional features.

+### Security

+This crate uses `#![ forbid( unsafe_code ) ]`, but it's dependencies use quite some unsafe.
+On first sight the unsafe usage in `ringbuf` looks sound, but I haven't scrutinized every detail of it and it's not documented.
+A lot of unsafe code is present in the futures library, which I haven't reviewed.

 ## Usage

 The crate provides a `RingBuffer<T>` struct which implements `AsyncRead`/`AsyncWrite` from the futures library